rhonagimenezux/rhonagimenezux/README.md

 - 👀 I’m interested in UX/UI
 - 🌱 I’m currently learning CSS and Javascript
 - 💞️ I’m looking to collaborate on Design Systems
-- 📫 You can find me at rhonart12@gmail.com
+- 📫 You can find me in instagram as @rhonart

 <!---
 rhonagimenezux/rhonagimenezux is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.